Menu

 Lung Cancer Symptoms

-Cancer is that painful disease that needs no introduction and cancer of the lung is one of its most common forms.
-It is said that early detection of cancer is the key to its prevention
+Cancer is a painful disease that needs no introduction and cancer of the lung is one of its most common forms.
+It is said that early detection of cancer is the key to its prevention.
+Extensive research works conducted at Mesothelioma research clinics have uncovered some symptoms of lung cancer closely linked with the disease.

 The main three symptoms to lung cancer that should not be ignored are shortness of breath, pain when breathing or coughing, and existence of a persistent cough, especially if it is accompanied by expectoration of sputum streaked with blood.
 Additionally, loss of appetite, fatigue, unusual losses of weight are three symptoms, which are indicative of lung cancer.
 These are considered to be the primary symptoms of lung cancer.
 There are secondary symptoms too.